Warranty information available from Blackmagic Design's website

 HyperDeck Studio Mini features dual media slots for non stop recording.
 When the recording card becomes full, recording automatically continues onto the next card.
 That means you'll never have to worry about missing an important shot.
 That’s perfect when you’re recording at longer live events because the cards are also hot swappable, so you can swap out a full card for an empty one while recording continues in the other slot.
 Each slot has an indicator light that changes color to show status so you’ll instantly know which card is in use.
 Both recorders use individual internal PCB’s that can be replaced if the slot ever becomes worn out from heavy use.
 Plus, the second slot is perfect for redundancy so you can get out of trouble in the case of a fault.

-HyperDeck Studio Mini records video as standard ProRes files, which is one of the most widely accepted professional video file formats in the world.
-You get broadcast quality 10-bit YUV or 10-bit RGB recording in all formats up to 2160p30, all recorded onto ExFAT or HFS+ formatted media cards.
+With ProRes you get broadcast quality 10-bit YUV or 10-bit RGB recording in all formats up to 2160p30, all recorded onto ExFAT or HFS+ formatted media cards.
 Plus, the ProRes files are compatible with software such as DaVinci Resolve, Final Cut Pro X and more, so this means you can simply insert the card into your computer and start editing, all without having to convert the files.
 HyperDeck Studio Mini works with a variety of ProRes formats, including high end ProRes 4:4:4:4 in HD which supports both image and alpha channels.
 That means you can you output animated graphics with transparency via the fill and key SDI connections, making HyperDeck Studio Mini perfect for playing broadcast graphics out to a live production switcher for keying over live video.

 Record files that are ready for editing and grading.